MBA 211

 Course Outline

-Below is an outline of the course that roughly corresponds to each half class session.
-It is important to emphasize that the outline is subject to change based on demand, timing differences, etc.
+Below is an outline of the course that roughly corresponds to each class session.
+It is important to emphasize that the outline is subject to change based on demand, timing differences, etc. Links will become live close to the time of each class.

 Take aways: Overview of game theory; goals of the course; lens through which to view strategy

-Reading: NBA Free Agency (experiment), C Games of Strategy: An Introduction, pp. 1-5
+Reading: NBA Free Agency (experiment) + NBA Details (mechanics of experiment), C Games of Strategy: An Introduction, pp. 1-5, M Ch.
+1

 Take aways: Fundamental principle of game theory: look forward, reason back; game theoretic versus “normal” options